CtrlK

 Actionability

 The JavaScript code examples showing MCP tool calls are concrete and provide specific parameter structures, which is useful.
-However, much of the content is descriptive rather than instructive—it tells Claude what it 'specializes in' and what to 'consider' rather than giving executable workflows or specific commands for common tasks.
+However, the rest of the skill is vague guidance ('always consider scalability, reproducibility') with no executable workflows, no specific commands for common tasks, and no concrete examples of expected outputs or error handling.

 2 / 3